CarolinaOliveira001/courtlet_pipeline/README.md

 git clone git@github.com:CarolinaOliveira001/courtlet_pipeline.git

-Step 2: Open the file which appeared from the previous step.
+Step 2: Open the folder which appeared from the previous step.
 Its name is the name of this pipeline "courtlet_pipeline".

 Step 3: Build the image (run this command in the same folder as step 2):